evanshortiss/evanshortiss.github.io/_posts/2017-04-24-express-joi.markdown

 {% endhighlight %}

 ## Iteration #4 - Using Express Middleware
 In a final attempt to make our code as clean as possible we might like to have the ability to add Joi validation for different parts of a request payload, such as `req.query`, `req.headers` or even `req.params`.
-For this I created an express middleware that makes doing so easy, but be sure to check out the alternatives too.
+For this I created an express middleware named [express-joi-validation](https://github.com/evanshortiss/express-joi-validation) that makes doing so easy, but be sure to check out the other alternatives on npm too.

-Here’s how you can use this middleware to validate a `req.body` .
+Here’s how you can use this middleware to validate a `req.body` of an incoming request:

 {% highlight js %}
 // get an express-joi instance, parameters are optional